andrewzn69/emacs/README.md

 };
 ```

 Import the module in your home-manager config (pass the input through `extraSpecialArgs`).
-It installs Emacs, git and JetBrains Mono.
+It installs Emacs, git and JetBrainsMono Nerd Font.

 ```nix
 imports = [ inputs.emacs.homeManagerModules.default ];